Business-firm party: Causes and effects

 More monocratic systems of government, such as presidential systems, tend to encourage the formation of personal parties while the personalization of politics fuels the centralization of power.
 Entrepreneurial parties tend to be short-lived and rarely outlast their founders, except where the entrepreneur is successful in using his charisma to build a mass-membership party, as in the case of the Finns Party.
 Due to the lack of grassroots mobilization, leader-oriented parties may be less successful in local and regional politics, which are more distant from the charismatic leader, as occurred with ANO 2011 and Forza Italia.

 Entrepreneurial parties are commonly far-right, nationalist, and/or populist.
 However, another tendency is not to have a firm ideology and instead closely follow opinion polls while being vague or self-contradictory on the party's standpoint.
 Tatiana Kostadinova and Barry Levitt argue that in a personalist party, "interactions between the leader and other politicians are driven mainly by loyalty to that leader rather than, for example, organizational rules, ideological affinities, or programmatic commitments".
 Business-firm parties are likely to emerge in new democracies and in situations of high electoral volatility.
 They may also result from declines in political participation and membership in traditional parties.
 In central Europe, entrepreneurial parties have formed as a type of state capture where state powers are used for private benefit.
 Entrepreneurial parties are especially common in Latin America.
+In Slovakia, the personal Freedom and Solidarity party has a market-liberal ideology.